Compact Model Training by Low-Rank Projection with Energy Transfer: Experiments

 Note that a lot of compared methods use pre-trained model.
 For fair comparison, we also conduct experiments that first use the pre-trained models as initialization and then apply LRPET.
 On CIFAR-10, the pre-trained model is taken from CC \cite{DBLP:conf/cvpr/LiLLYWC0M0J21} or trained by ourselves with SGD for 164 epochs.
 The other training settings are the same as above.
 The pre-trained models on ImageNet are taken from PyTorch.
 When applying LRPET, the training epoch numbers for CIFAR-10 and ImageNet are 200 and 120, respectively. {The other training settings are the same as training from scratch except that the initial learning rate is set to 0.01.} In the following experimental results, we will use ``Y'' and ``N'' in a ``PT?'' column to indicate whether using pre-trained model or not, respectively.

-We set the iteration interval $T$ to one epoch on CIFAR-10 and 500 iterations for ImageNet. {All the experiments of LRPET on CIFAR-10 are repeated for three times.} For rank ratio searching, the iteration number of Bayesian optimization is set to 20 and the trade-off parameter $\lambda$ is set to 1.
-When evaluating the classification error for Bayesian optimization, each model is trained with 60 epochs and the learning rate is divided by 10 for every 20 epochs.
+We set the iteration interval $T$ to one epoch on CIFAR-10 and 500 iterations for ImageNet.
+All the experiments of LRPET on CIFAR-10 are repeated for three times.
+For rank ratio searching, the iteration number of Bayesian optimization is set to 20 and the trade-off parameter $\lambda$ is set to 1.
+During the evaluation of classification error for Bayesian optimization, each model undergoes 60 epochs of training, with the learning rate being divided by 10 every 20 epochs.
 Specifically, since searching for ImageNet is too time consuming, we search the hyperparameters on CIFAR-10 and then apply it to ImageNet.